nnmfnwl7/dxmakerbot/README.md

 --boundary_asset_track      | track boundary asset price updates.
 This means, ie if trading BLOCK/BTC on USD also track USD/BTC price and update boundaries by it (default=False disabled)
 --boundary_reversed_pricing | reverse pricing as 1/X, ie BLOCK/BTC vs BTC/BLOCK pricing can set like 0.000145 on both bot trading sides, instead of 0.000145 vs 6896.55.
 --boundary_start_price      | manually set center price.
 Its usable only when using relative boundaries and boundary_asset_track is Disabled (default=0 automatic)
---boundary_max_relative     | maximum acceptable price of maker payed by taker which bot will work with, price is relative to price when bot started,i.e.: Start price:100, config value:3, so bot will work up to 100*3 = 300 price, (default=0 disabled)
+--boundary_max_relative     | maximum acceptable price of maker payed by taker which the bot will work with, price is relative to price when bot started,i.e.: Start price:100, config value:3, so bot will work up to 100*3 = 300 price, (default=0 disabled)
---boundary_min_relative     | minimum acceptable price of maker payed by taker which bot will work with, price is relative to price when bot started,i.e.: Start price:100, config value:0.8, so bot will sell at least for 100*0.8 = 80 price, (default=0 disabled)
+--boundary_min_relative     | minimum acceptable price of maker payed by taker which the bot will work with, price is relative to price when bot started,i.e.: Start price:100, config value:0.8, so bot will sell at least for 100*0.8 = 80 price, (default=0 disabled)
---boundary_max_static       | maximum acceptable price which bot will work with(default=0 disabled) --boundary_min_static       | minimum acceptable price which bot will work with(default=0 disabled) --boundary_max_nocancel     | do not cancel orders, default is to cancel orders (default cancel orders) --boundary_max_noexit       | wait instead of exit program, default is to exit program (default exit bot) --boundary_min_nocancel     | do not cancel orders, default is to cancel orders (default cancel orders)
+--boundary_max_static       | maximum acceptable price which the bot will work with(default=0 disabled) --boundary_min_static       | minimum acceptable price which the bot will work with(default=0 disabled) --boundary_max_nocancel     | do not cancel orders, default is to cancel orders (default cancel orders) --boundary_max_noexit       | wait instead of exit program, default is to exit program (default exit bot) --boundary_min_nocancel     | do not cancel orders, default is to cancel orders (default cancel orders)